Cambridge Park suburb profile

 Cambridge Park property market performance

-Sales activity for houses has been moderate, with 28 houses sold over the last 12 months.
-Houses are spending a median of 41 days on the market, suggesting a steady demand.
-The absence of unit sales reflects a lack of available stock or demand in this segment.
+Sales activity for houses has been strong, with 35 houses sold over the last 12 months.
+Houses are selling quickly, with a median of just 13 days on the market, reflecting high demand and competitive buying conditions.

 | Houses | Units | |